 - Indulging in illegal boycotts and strikes

-A union must be certified in order for it to be considered legitimate.
-A group of employees cannot threaten the employer to acknowledge them as a legitimate union.
+An association must be certified for it to be considered legitimate.
+A group of employees cannot threaten the employer to acknowledge them as a legal union.

-In order for these prohibitions to be valid, the presence of another union must be ensured.
-Also, periodical elections must be ensured.
+For these prohibitions to be valid, the presence of another association must be ensured and periodical elections provided.

 How to Report Unfair Actions: Federal Regulations

-The United States Labor Department determines employee rights for individuals residing in the US.
+The United States Labor Department determines employee rights for individuals.
 They have an official website where employees can visit for guidelines in case of illegal termination.

 How to Report Unfair Actions: Local Regulations

-If a state has its own labor departments, then the department is able to formulate its own labor laws.
-However, these aforementioned laws must fall under the boundaries of federal laws.
+If a state has its labor departments, then the department can formulate its labor laws.
+However, these laws mentioned above must fall under the boundaries of federal regulations.
 This prompts a situation such as acts considered legal according to the federal law.
-If you’re not satisfied with the results from the US Labor Department, then you can approach the committee of state for reviewing your claim.
+If you’re not satisfied with the results from the U.S. Labor Department, then you can approach the committee of state for reviewing your claim.

-Of course, the assistance of an attorney is needed when it comes to handling legal affairs.
+Of course, the assistance of an attorney when it comes to handling legal affairs would make claims so much easier to file.
 Also, the full enforcement of federal laws safeguarding workers mandates the expertise of an attorney.

 It is unusual to find an employee who has never had a problem with his employer throughout his career.
 This makes many employers equip themselves with the necessary resources to handle claims from employees.
-As an employee, you have to prepare yourself so that you are able to handle any employer that threatens you or violated your rights.
+As an employee, you have to prepare yourself so that you can handle any employer that threatens you or violated your rights.

 As an employee, the probability of winning an employment-related case on your own is almost close to impossible.
-Full knowledge of the law and procedures of the court will only be known by a good attorney, hence professional guidance is highly recommended.
+A competent attorney will only know full knowledge of the law and procedures of the court.
+Hence professional guidance is highly recommended.
 Call Massey and Duffy for a free consultation on your rights.